AmarisAI/incubator-superset/README.md

 * A lightweight semantic layer, allowing to control how data sources are exposed to the user by defining dimensions and metrics
 * Out of the box support for most SQL-speaking databases
-* Deep integration with Druid allows for Superset to stay blazing fast while slicing and dicing large, realtime datasets
+* Deep integration with Druid allows for Amarisset to stay blazing fast while slicing and dicing large, realtime datasets
 * Fast loading dashboards with configurable caching